Welcome

 To be eligible for a Working Holiday Visa and apply at the German Mission in the UK you must

-To be eligible for a Youth Mobility Visa you must
+To be eligible for a Visa based on the Youth Mobility agreement with Canada you must

-The Working Holiday Visa Programme aims at enabling young people to gain insight into culture and daily life in Germany.
+The Working Holiday and Youth Mobility Visa Programmes aim to enable young people to gain insight into culture and daily life in Germany.
 The intention is to promote increased mutual understanding and your primary aim should be to visit Germany.
 Employment is permitted throughout the validity of the visa but should remain of temporary character in order to facilitate additional financial means to your holiday travel intentions in Germany.
 Conditions regarding length and type of employment are governed by the individual bilateral agreement:

-- Citizens of Australia, Chile, Japan, New Zealand and Uruguay may work for up to six months with the same employer.
+• Citizens of Chile and Uruguay may work for up to six months with the same employer.
 After that employment may be continued for a different or several other employers for the remaining time.
 Both fulltime and part-time employment are allowed.

-Self-employment or freelance work is not permitted for citizens of Argentina, Australia, Japan and New Zealand.
+Self-employment or freelance work is only permitted for citizens of Chile, Israel and Uruguay.

 How to apply for your visa: